 - 2 pinches chopped fresh ginger

 Consume dandelion greens in moderation, perhaps 1–3 times weekly during the seasonal transition.
-If taken in excess, the bitter taste and cooling effect of the greens will increase vata dosha and lead to further imbalance.
+If taken in excess, the bitter taste and cooling effect of the greens will increase vata dosha.